Remote working has more benefits than just saving commute time.

-Remote working offers flexibility to employees.
+Remote working is better in terms of offering flexibility to employees.
 Employees can choose when, where, and how to work.
 In particular, Many remote jobs also come with adjustable timetables, which implies that employees can start and end their day as they prefer, as long as they can accomplish and generate strong outcomes.
 It also allows them to keep their workload at an advantageous pace, empowering them to choose how to complete work tasks.

 When job opportunities are not limited by geographic factors, employees can find a better job and work for a better company in a different city, which used to be their concern of time spent for caring family and children.
 They are less likely to have burnout as it is said that reduction in job stress by about 20% and an increase in job satisfaction is improved by 62%.
 In addition, they will be able to eat healthier and do more physical exercises.
 They can avoid dealing with toxic relationships in the office with other bad co-workers and their inappropriate behaviours.